cozmobotics/blend-images/README.md

 * White line on top and left margin when running in full-screen
 * No error detection when video is not writable (e.g. disk full)
 * Todo's: see program code
-* Screensaver's search directory is hard-coded to userdir/Pictures, configuration dialog is not yet implemented
+* Screensaver's search directory is hard-coded to userdir/Pictures, configuration dialog is not yet implemented.
+  If the pictures you want to use for the screensaver are in a different directory, add a link (.lnk-file under Windows) in your Pictures directory